The Brief

 Example:

 A spa claims $500K revenue, but there’s a six-month hole in the records.
 The seller shrugs and says they “changed systems.”
-A bank won’t touch that deal — and neither should you, at full price.
+Lenders will not finance a deal where the revenue trail has unexplained gaps — and the asking price should reflect that verification gap.

 Your move: